 Make decisions together by asking for opinions and listening to them.

-4. Strike a balance between listening to others and voicing your opinion
+4. Listen to others and voice your opinion

 Go around the circle and take turns.
 The nice thing about collaboration is that you get to play both parts: leader and follower.

 A good way to approach this is to say one thing you like about the work and one way to improve it.

 It’s all out of respect for your group members!
 Be sure to come prepared and have your portion of the work done.